HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ```

 **Explanation:**
-The `.box` class applies various styles to each grid box, including padding, rounded corners, and a hover effect.
-Each box also uses a unique background color, defined by the variables in the `:root` selector, ensuring consistency in the design.
+The .box class styles each grid box with padding, rounded corners, and centered content using Flexbox.
+It also includes a smooth hover effect.
+Each box is assigned a unique background color from the defined CSS variables, ensuring a cohesive and visually appealing design.

-##

-6. **Special Box Styles:**
+## 9. **Special Box Styles:**
+In this step, you'll apply special styles to specific boxes, allowing them to span multiple rows or columns within the grid layout.

+- [ ] Open your `styles.css` file and add the following lines of CSS code.

 ```css
 .large-vertical {